unusep/main/docs/AboutUs.md

 - Other major contributions
 	- Design UI with [Xiao Pu](https://github.com/xpdavid)
 	- Help to design and improve the program inteface and guides to be more user-friendly
-	- Also refactor and spot for errors in code and comments
+	- Refactors and spot for errors in code comments

 -----